There are four types of PPP interfaces:

 PPPoE (Point-to-Point Protocol over Ethernet)¶

-PPPoE is a popular method of authenticating and gaining access to an ISP network, most commonly found on DSL networks.
+PPPoE is a popular method of authenticating and gaining access to an ISP network, most commonly found on DSL networks, but may also be used on fiber or other link types.

 To configure a PPPoE link, start by setting Link Type to PPPoE and complete the remainder of the settings as follows: